Department of Engineering

 BS in Mechanical Engineering

-- transfer their engineering skills to different environments; and
+- transfer their acquired skills to a variety of contexts and endeavors; and

 - contribute to society as broadly educated, articulate, and ethical professionals and citizens.

 These objectives are complementary to and in addition to the general education objectives of the University.

 The course requirements are as follows (concurrent core curriculum requirements are noted for reference):

 MAT 153 Calculus B

 MAT 380 Probability and Statistics (Core: Cluster Alternative)

 EGN 160 Introduction to Programming: The C Language; or

 COS 160 Structured Problem Solving: Java; and